tryton/trytond/doc/ref/models/models.rst

     Create records for all values in ``datas``.
     The field names of values must be defined in ``fields_names``.
-    It returns a tuple containing: the number of records imported, the last values if failed, the exception if failed and the warning if failed.
+    It returns the number of imported records.

 .. classmethod:: ModelStorage.check_xml_record(records, values)